ilgio/modbus_hplc/README.md

 # Home Assistant - modbus for HomePLC

-The ladder diagram could be all done with an input variable %MX400.0 and the physical value of the relay in HomePLC as an output.
+Now very simple to use the HomePLC relays with the ladder diagram could be all done with an input variable %MX400.0 and in output the physical value of the relay in HomePLC.
-Insert the stepper input variable (%MX400.1) in the register in state: insert the physical value of the relay (%QX0.0)
+Insert in the register, the input variable of the stepper (%MX400.1) in state: insert the physical value of the relay (%QX0.0)

 Example of ladder diagram